visionsPercosits/visionsPercosits/README.md

 ### Who am I?

-I'm 20 years old and have a passion for programming, which is not just for fun.;
+I'm 20 years old and have a passion for programming, which is not just for fun.

 ### Technologies